 Words by: Simon Difford

 When Wimbledon kicks off the British summer has officially begun.
-Cue hordes of tennis fans making their annual pilgrimage to sit on Aorangi Terrace, eat strawberries and quaff champagne.
-Will Andy Murray, the 2013 Wimbledon Champion, triumph again to enthrall the home crowd?
-We’ll be serving up some of these summer ‘Wimbledon’ cocktails and cheering on Murray.
+Cue hordes of tennis fans making their annual pilgrimage to sit on Aorangi Terrace in the rain, eat strawberries and quaff champagne.

 A refreshing vodka based strawberry cocktail with lemon juice balanced by honey.
 Drops of balsamic and a dusting of black pepper add interest.